TimLikesTacos/rustokugui/README.md

 Clicking again on the highlighted candidate will set the square to that value.
 You can also click on `Set Value`.

 Clicking on `Remove Candidate` will remove the highlighted candidate from the board.
+Holding down `Ctrl` will allow selecting multiple candidates at a time.

 `Undo` will undo the last move, wether it was setting a value, removing a potential candidate, or applying a hint.